In the Orisha faiths, Obatalá is the son/daughter of God (Olodumare) and creator of Earth and humans.

 The spark of consciousness in us is Obatalá.
-He looks after us, unless and until we devote ourselves to a specific Orisha (Angel).
+She/He looks after everyone, unless another Orisha takes you.

-Obatalá wears white because it has all the colors in it and he takes care of all of us.
-He accepts offerings of white foods without spices.
+Obatalá wears white because it has all the colors in it and she/he takes care of all of us.
+She/He accepts offerings of white foods without spices.
 White clothes, coconut milk, white pumpkin, silver and ivory are associated with Obatalá.

-Obatalá is the godfather of the Orishas so he looks after them and settles their arguments.
+Obatalá is the godmother/father of the Orishas so she/he looks after them and settles their arguments.

 Obatalá in the Americas

-African slaves brought Obatalá to Cuba, Haiti and Brazil.
-From there his devotion spread through Santería and Candomblé, the American religions based on the Yoruba cosmology that dominate African culture in the Caribbean and South America.
+Africans brought Obatalá to Cuba, Haiti and Brazil.
+From there his devotion spread through Santería and Candomblé, the American religions related to the Yoruba cosmology that dominates African Diaspora culture in the Caribbean and South America.

-To avoid persecution, Santería faithful syncretized Obatalá with both Our Lady of Mercy and Jesus, while Candomblé faithful syncretized him with Our Lord of Bonfim, the patron saint of Bahia, Brazil, the Brazilian cultural heartland.
+It’s said that to avoid persecution, the faithful syncretized Obatalá with both Our Lady of Mercy and Jesus, while Candomblé faithful syncretized her/him with Our Lord of Bonfim, the patron saint of Bahia, Brazil, the Brazilian cultural heartland.

 But there may be another way to see syncretization.
 The colonizer’s point of view is that syncretization is done to hide and protect folk faiths.
 But perhaps Africans (or Indigenous peoples) recognized the similarities that colonizer priests refused to accept.